timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 **Important:**

-For *Safari* on macOS as well as *Internet Explorer* install the IntersectionObserver and Object-fit/Object-position polyfills, as (at the moment of writing) both don't fully implement the first and IE the latter.
+If you support *Safari* and/or *Internet Explorer*, you have to install several polyfills, as neither fully implements the former feature, and IE doesn't implement the latter.
+Both Safari and IE need the `IntersectionObserver` polyfill, and IE also needs the `Object-fit/Object-position` polyfill.

-A solution to the issue was mentioned in this comment over at [gatsby-image/issues](https://github.com/gatsbyjs/gatsby/issues/4021#issuecomment-445238511)
+A solution to this issue was mentioned in a comment over at [gatsby-image/issues](https://github.com/gatsbyjs/gatsby/issues/4021#issuecomment-445238511)

 ## How to use